 For My thoughts are not your thoughts, nor are your ways My ways,” declares the Lord.
 “For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts.~Isaiah 55:8-9 NASB

 After much prayer and fasting, I knew I had to postpone the wedding.
-I made the hard decision of telling my fiancé I didn’t think we were quite ready.
-We needed a little more counseling to work through some issues and then we could move forward.
-Although he was hurt, which I had expected, we decided to try to work through our problems.
+I made the hard decision to tell my fiancé I didn’t think we were ready.
+We needed a little more counseling to work through some issues, and then we could move forward.
+Although he was hurt, which I expected, we decided to work through our problems.
 Our communication was minimal, but I felt okay.
-In my mind, I said, Alright Lord, cool, we’ll get some more counseling and then be on our way.
+In my mind, I said, All right, Lord, we’ll get some more counseling and then be on our way.
+Or so I thought.

-I had a strong sense that something was wrong.
+A week later I got the call.
+He had been shot.
+I had felt a strong sense that something was wrong.
 Yet, never in a million years did I think it would end like this.
-My thoughts on how the next steps in this process were going to look were totally different from God’s.
-His way was definitely different from mine.
+My thoughts on how the next steps in this process were going to look were different from God’s.
+His way was different than mine.

-Think about it:
+Think about the following:

-Heavenly Father, thank You that You are full of mercy, and You care for every intricacy of my life.
-I surrender my plans to You, and trust You to make my desires Yours so You can bring about the best plan, and one that is so good I cannot yet fathom the size or scope of it yet.
+Heavenly Father, thank You that You are full of mercy and care for every intricacy of my life.
+I surrender my plans to You and trust You to make my desires Yours so You can bring about the best plan and one that is so good I cannot yet fathom the size or scope of it.
+In Jesus’ name.
+Amen.

-Adapted from Pages From My Heart: A Devotional for Women, by Lekeisha (Ford) Maldon: Used with permission
+Adapted from Pages from My Heart: A Devotional for Women, by Lekeisha (Ford) Maldon: Used with permission

 Copyright 2021: What If: Lekeisha Maldon: All Rights Reserved